These 1 gallon sized Moringa trees are only available for local Tampa Bay area delivery or pick-up.

 - Other Benefitial Nutrients: Chlorophyll, Carotenoids, Cytokinins, Flavonoids, Omega (3,6,9) oils, Plant Sterols, Polyphenols, Lutein, Xanthins, Rutin, and more.

-Numa Nursery's 'Tampa Bay Moringa' is grown from several community sharecropping plots throughout the Tampa Bay area.
+Numa Nursery's 'Tampa Bay Moringa' is provided by The Moringa Growers' Co-op, harvested from several locations throughout the Tampa Bay area.

-In the garden, moringa is a natural pesticide.
-To further reduce pests and strengthen the tree's immunity, sea-90 mineral salts and neem oil are applied to the leaves and root system.
+To further reduce pests and strengthen each moringa tree's immunity, sea-90 mineral salts and neem oil are applied to the leaves and root system.

-Numa Nursery harvests moringa trees according to celestial allignments, during waxing moon cycles, preferably in the A.M. when sap/nutrition is still high and accessible in the leaves and flowers.
+The local moringa trees are harvested by hand according to celestial alignments, during waxing moon cycles, preferably in the A.M. when sap/nutrition is still high and accessible in the leaves and flowers.
+Ensuring the most amount of nutritional value is harvested.

-Then, the moringa leaves and flowers are cleaned and immediately placed in a shaded, humid-free environment, to ensure medicinal properties (Vitamin C) are retained.
+Then, the moringa greens, flowers, seeds and drumsticks are cleaned and immediately placed in a shaded, humid-free environment, to ensure medicinal properties (Vitamin C) are retained.
+Local Tampa Bay moringa is processed in an MGC certified organic packaging facility.

 We take no responsibility for the use or misuse of any product we sell.
 We encourage you to research the particular usage of any product you plan on buying, and buy based off of that research.
 Due to new government regulations, we are not allowed to provide medical advice on the usage or dosage of any product we carry.
 None of the information found here should be interpreted to imply any specific use.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 None of the product information, statements or health claims have been scientifically proven or evaluated by the FDA.
 Some of the information may be anecdotal or hearsay.
 By buying our products you are agreeing to these terms and conditions.